ndmitchell/hoogle/README.md

 **As a keyword search:** With a keyword search you can type `h map` directly into the location bar to perform a Hoogle search.
 Go to the [Hoogle website](https://hoogle.haskell.org/) in Firefox, right-click in the Hoogle search field and select "Add a Keyword for this Search...".
 Given it a keyword such as "h".

-If you want to search for special symbols in Firefox keyword search, modify the keyword search URL to be: `javascript:window.location.href="http://haskell.org/hoogle?q=" + encodeURIComponent("%s")`

 ## Others

 * [Doc Browser](https://github.com/qwfy/doc-browser)